jvendramin/instant-airtable-trigger-node/README.md

 6. Select any additional fields to include in the output
 7. Choose if you want to include previous values in the output
 8. Select which events to trigger on (record creation and/or updates)
+9. Set any other additional fields to include in the Airtable webhook specification
-9. Save the workflow and activate it
+10. Save the workflow and activate it

 The node will then trigger your workflow when the specified changes occur in your Airtable table.

 ### Output Format

-When triggered, the node outputs data in this format:
+Example node output:

 ```json
 {